 Find out more about how Stone Age Mo brings the very first dog into our human family and download some home and class activities here.

-What we all share in common, and how we grow together, is the theme of Bridget’s most recent book, YOU, ME and OUR WHOLE WIDE WORLD, now out in paperback in 2023 with Walker Books UK.
+What we all share in common, and how we grow together, is the theme of Bridget’s previous book, YOU, ME and OUR WHOLE WIDE WORLD, now in paperback with Walker Books UK.
 Selected by Candy Gourlay as her author’s choice of Best Book of the year for Booktrust : ‘a tonic for a generation ….
 Bridget Marzo builds a kind, all embracing world with every stroke of her brush, shining a bright light filled with hope.
 This is a book to treasure.’

 Thanks to her years teaching illustration and colour theory at Parsons Paris School of Design, and her former role as the first International Illustrator advisor for SCBWI, The Society of Children’s Book Writers and Illustrators, she has also had long experience of giving talks and mentoring aspiring picture book makers.
 For more more details visit Events

-This latest was online alongside the brilliant US author-illustrators Barbara McClintock, Juana Martinez-Neal and Pat Cummngs with New York illustration students at the Pratt Institute and Parsons New York.
+This one was online alongside the brilliant US author-illustrators Barbara McClintock, Juana Martinez-Neal and Pat Cummngs with New York illustration students at the Pratt Institute and Parsons New York.

-Bridget’s favourite topics are about visual literacy, how your ‘voice’ matters more than ‘style’ and ‘Mice, Mothers and Others’, a popular look at how mothers and more are represented differently in books from different countries , a talk she first gave for the UK Association of Illustrators.
+Bridget’s favourite topics are about visual literacy, Voice over Style and ‘Mice, Mothers and Others’, a popular look at how mothers and more are represented differently in books from different countries , a talk she first gave for the AoI, the UK Association of Illustrators.

 Bridget’s books have been published in many co-editions across the world from the Australia to the US, Catalonia and Spain to Japan and South Korea – and also in China…